softreptile/Protocol-Pink/README.md

 ---

-## Unique Ability
+## Unique Ability – Impact Reversal

-Elena can generate and manipulate hardlight constructs directly from her Proto-Zord and armor systems.
-Damage absorbed through her armor is converted into energy for her Lumen Blade or short-range area-of-effect releases, effectively turning incoming attacks into offensive force.
+Elena’s systems convert incoming force into usable Pink Morphin’ Grid energy.
+Damage absorbed through her armor is redirected into her Lumen Blade or released as short-range bursts, allowing her to immediately retaliate with amplified force.

-This ability also allows limited tactical augmentation of Proto-Zord systems, giving her an unusual level of synergy with her team’s technology.
-All of her powers are channeled through **Pink Morphin’ Grid energy** rather than conventional light energy.
+The more pressure she takes, the stronger her output becomes.
+This makes her exceptionally effective at drawing enemy attention and punishing aggression, but prolonged exposure risks overwhelming her systems.

 ---

 ## Proto-Gear

 **Holoforce Armor**
-Layered Grid Energy armor that grows stronger and more stable under pressure but risks instability if overextended.
+Layered hardlight armor that grows stronger and more stable under pressure but risks instability if overextended.

 **Lumen Blade**
-Grid Energy sword powered by absorbed damage; blade intensity and instability scale with energy intake.
+Hardlight sword powered by absorbed damage.
+Blade intensity and instability scale with energy intake.

 **Overload Feedback Systems**
-Allows temporary surge in defensive/offensive capability at the cost of armor fracture and personal vulnerability.
+Allows temporary surge in defensive and offensive capability at the cost of armor fracture and personal vulnerability.

 ---

 ## Zord – Riot Vanguard Proto-Zord

 **Design Concept:**
-A high-speed, tactical armored vehicle inspired by SPD / police vehicles.
-Modular, interlocking plating shifts dynamically, allowing for both mobility and frontline defense.
-Riot Vanguard is flashy and commanding, drawing enemy attention just like Elena does in battle.
+A high-speed, tactical armored vehicle inspired by SPD-style law enforcement units.
+Modular, interlocking plating shifts dynamically to balance mobility and defense.
+Riot Vanguard is built to command attention and control the battlefield.

 **Function:**
-- Frontline tank, draws fire and absorbs damage
+- Frontline tank that draws and absorbs enemy fire
-- Deployable hardlight shields for team protection
+- Deployable hardlight shielding for allied protection
-- Modular plating adapts to incoming attacks and energy absorption
+- Adaptive modular plating that responds to incoming damage
-- Fully powered by Pink Morphin’ Grid energy
+- Powered by Pink Morphin’ Grid energy
-- Can integrate with Megazord as defensive modules while remaining semi-autonomous
+- Capable of Megazord integration as defensive modules while remaining semi-autonomous

 **Aesthetic Notes:**
-- Sleek, angular armored car design
+- Sleek, angular armored vehicle design
-- Visible Grid energy conduits and pulsing seams
+- Visible Grid energy conduits with pulsing pink seams
-- Tactical lights, vents, and siren-inspired accents emphasize law enforcement theme
+- Tactical lighting and siren-inspired accents reinforce its law enforcement identity
-- Fast, flashy, and mobile, embodying Elena’s personality
+- Fast, aggressive movement profile that mirrors Elena’s presence in combat

 ---

 ## Motivations

 Elena is driven by responsibility and a need to control outcomes.
-Her past failure with Proto-Zord testing taught her that knowledge alone is not enough.
-Sometimes she has to be the failsafe herself.
-She continues to improve technology behind the scenes to keep her teammates safe and ensure that failures do not hurt anyone else.
+Her past failure during Proto-Zord testing taught her that knowledge alone is not enough.
+Someone has to take the hit when things go wrong.

+She continues to refine and improve the team’s technology, determined to ensure that no one else gets hurt because something failed when it mattered most.

 ---

 ## Personal Flaws

 **Overextends herself:** Elena often absorbs more damage than is safe, risking overload or instability.

-**Distrusts others’ judgment:** She struggles to let teammates take the lead in critical situations, even when help is available.
+**Distrusts others’ judgment:** She struggles to let teammates take control in critical situations, even when support is available.

-**Deflects emotionally:** Humor and sarcasm hide her inner stress and guilt, which can make her seem aloof or unapproachable.
+**Deflects emotionally:** Humor and sarcasm hide her stress and guilt, which can make her seem distant or difficult to approach.